cdiggins/heron-language/notes.md

 we specialize at the end?
 Or is there another option?

 The best choice is determined by the second best choice.

+So when do I make a better choice?
+Looks like I will have to dig down deeper/later.

+Either I have a delayed best choice?
+Or a second pass?
+Or I run another algorithm at the end?
+Saying: well we have to choose ONE of those types.
+We weren't sure which one it is, but we had better figure it out now.

+Refine function choices.
+Fine, we just do that at the very end ... is there a better function to choose?
+If the types are part of the arguments, then that would help a lot.

+I could change all functions so that the names are part of the functions.

+THEN,
+* rather than just randomly adding a number, names are predicatable
+* I can overload intrinsics
+* The correct choice is done at run-time.
+* I don't even have to list every intrinsic choice.
+I just have to implement them.

+Downside, the intrinsics have to be renamed according to the types.

+Easiest thing that could possibly work?
+* Add a refinement pass at the end.
+* Do it for special functions that need to be resolved.
+* During parsing, find functions that belong to an overload set.
+* When resolving, we might resolve to a function that is a template.
+That would not be ideal.
+* Maybe any generic ...

+//==

+func$Int$Int =>

+When a template is found, there can be specializations.
+However, only one specialization is chosen?
+Or the best one.

+I could leave it as a FuncSet.

+Basically: at